 Balancing Regret in MS

 - What benefits did my choice give me?
 What became available because of the choice I made?
-In this area, include time constraints.
+In this area, including time constraints.
 More time at the gym or at the pool or cooking wholesome meals every night means less time somewhere else.
 With your kids or with friends, etc. Or living away from family might have given you business experience and exposure your home time would not have.
-Also include here what you learned through this choice.
+Also, include here what you learned through this choice.
 Sometimes learning what not to do is a very important lesson.
 This learning allows us to have more awareness of what is important to us and allows us to make better choices now and in the future.

 - Unpleasant consequences of the other choice we didn’t take.
 Including time constraints as well as opportunities that we wouldn’t have had if we picked the other choice.

 Once you can see all 4 areas together, we can get a better picture of the choice and its consequences as well as opportunities.
 Then we can assess what we would like to do now and in the future from a place of awareness and knowing what is important to us and worth it to pursue.

 You can download the chart below with the 4 quadrants to work through your regrets and come to a better understanding and choice about what to do now.

 As she explains in the presentation, we can’t avoid regret, but we can manage it.
 First, we must understand that having choice will always mean that, many times, it doesn’t go as we would have liked it to.
 But its better to live in a country that allows us to chose where we live and work and to be responsible for our own lives and decisions, our own choices as much as we can.